NotTheUsual/Soma/README.md

 #SOMA

 Soma is an API for storing and analysing UK blood test results.
+Part of the final project created by [Megan Folsom](https://github.com/mfolsom), [Makis Otman](https://github.com/Maikon), [Jorja Hung](https://github.com/jorjahung) and myself for Makers Academy.

 The documentation is below.
 I'll add more to this shortly.

 ## Documentation